hirengondhiya/HirenGondhiya_T2A1/README.md

 - f) Identify the relationships and associations between the entities you have identified in part (e)

   1. User:
-      - A User has one User Profile
+      - A User has one User Profile.
   2. User Profile
       - A User Profile belongs to a User entity
-      - A User Profile has many Payment Details
       - A User Profile has many Properties
       - A User Profile has one Image (Profile image)
-      - A User Profile has many reviews (that they have given)
   3. Property
       - A Property belongs to a User Profile
       - A Property has many Rooms
       - A Property has many Amenities through AmenitiesProperty join table
       - A Property has many Schedules
-      - A Property has many Reviews
+      - A Property has many Reviews through Bookings
       - A Property has many Bookings
       - A Property has many Images
   4. Room